Hauwa Ali

 Hauwa Ali (died 1995) was a Nigerian writer known for her novels exploring the lives of Muslim women and raising questions about Islamic values and women's independence.
 Her best-known novel, Destiny, won the Delta prize for fiction.

 Life

-She was born in Gusau in northern Nigeria.
-She taught at the University of Maiduguri and her novels were published in the late 1980s.
+Alia was born in Gusau in northern Nigeria.
+She taught at the University of Maiduguri and her novels were published in late 1980s.
 In 1995 she died of breast cancer.

 Writing

-Her fiction is written from the point of view of a young unmarried woman, and presents education as "the gateway to a successful, stimulating future".
+Ali's fiction is written from the point of view of a young unmarried woman, and presents education as "the gateway to a successful, stimulating future".